 By many accounts, Harvey Milk was a lifelong jokester.
 Harvey even mocked himself with his childhood nickname “Glimpy Milch” (“Milch” was the surname of his Lithuanian grandfather), in part because his big nose, ears, and feet.
-His sense of comedy was incorporated into his political approach.
+His sense of comedy was incorporated into his political persona.
 Milk introduced himself to Mayor Moscone as “number one queen” during their first meeting after his election as supervisor, and would begin speeches with, “I’m Harvey Milk, and I’m here to recruit you,” lampooning anti-Gay rhetoric claiming that Gays were out to recruit children into lives of depravity.

 In one memorable example of comedic performance, Milk staged a televised interview where he stepped into dog feces left on the sidewalk to illustrate the need for rules to keep the sidewalks feces-free, and then made a link between people not curbing their dogs and much bigger issues.
 “It’s symbolic of all the problems of irresponsibility we face in big depersonalized, alienating urban societies,” he said.
 “Whoever can solve this dogshit problem can be elected mayor of San Francisco, even President of the United States.”

 Milk became famous for his “hope” speeches.
 “A gay official is needed not only for our protection, but to set an example for younger gays that says the system works,” he said.
 “We’ve got to give them hope.”

-To Milk, hope and change would come about fastest if all Gay people everywhere would come out of the closet (not try to hide being Gay) and thus undermine the image of homosexuality as a deviant lifestyle practiced by only a few.
+To Milk, hope and change would come about if all Gay people everywhere would come out of the closet (not try to hide being Gay) and thus undermine the image of homosexuality as a deviant lifestyle practiced by only a few.
 He was able to rally enough support in 1978 to defeat Proposition 6, which would have fired openly Gay teachers from public schools, and he sponsored a law barring anti-Gay discrimination.
 The campaign slogan against Proposition 6 was “Come out!
 Come out!
 Wherever you are!” (from the children’s game hide-and-seek, and a song in The Wizard of Oz) a call for closeted homosexuals to reveal their orientation to friends, neighbors, and family so that the public would realize how the measure could hurt somebody close to them.